 - The Bolero type can resist most leaf diseases.
 This bright orange carrot is so sweet and crunchy.
 It is roughly 5in long.

-- Thumberline is a round one which is suitable for clay soil.
+- Thumberlina is a round one that is suitable for clay soil.
 This dark orange gourmet carrot is only 1 to 1 1/2 inches in diameter.

 The nutrition you get from carrots